7 Surprising Uses for Molasses You Didn’t Know About

 If your tummy troubles you, working some of these probiotic foods into your diet could help improve gut health.
 If constipation is an occasional problem, molasses could help too, thanks to its magnesium, a proven constipation aid.
 Molasses syrup has been a common home-remedy for constipation for decades, and it’s easy to use.
 Just one or two tablespoons in your morning coffee or other hot beverage should do the trick.

 Relieve joint pain

 If you have joint pain, you’ll be interested in hearing about a number of foods that have been shown to help arthritis symptoms.
 But you could also add molasses to your shopping list: As it provides magnesium, calcium, and iron, molasses could conceivably help improve nerve and muscle function, as well as strengthen bones.
+Although there’s no research supporting this claim, it may be worth a try.
 One tablespoon in your morning hot beverage or even a cup of hot water will do.

 Sweetener in drinks

 If you’re looking for a sugar replacement to sweeten your morning cup of joe—blackstrap molasses provides the right sweetness and falls lower on the glycemic index than table sugar (55 compared to 65).
 Best of all substitutions, though, could be stevia, as it’s been shown to actually prevent metabolic syndrome.

 And finally, don’t forget molasses is wonderful for baking.
 There are a number of holiday cookie recipes that call for molasses in their ingredients, including much-beloved gingersnaps.
 It’s a common ingredient in fruitcakes, muffins breads, and more because it give baked goods that rich, brown hue and also adds a depth of flavor.

 The Journal of the Canadian Chiropractic Association: “Menorrhagia: A synopsis of management focusing on herbal and nutritional supplements, and chiropractic,” December, 2007.